dencaffreyone/funduspls/README.md

 # funduspls
-Plase where people can funding football team from all world
+Place where people can funding football team from all world